If you’re looking for info about the process of making a short film, you’ll probably be directing it.

-Like directing, storyboarding a video or a short film, is about making decisions.
-Make great creative choices in your pre production to insure your video production (shooting) and post (editing & sound) will go smoother.
-Plus your end result will benefit.
+Like directing, storyboarding a video or a short film, is all about making decisions.
+And making great creative decisions in your pre production insures your video production (shooting) and post (editing & sound) will go smoother.
+Plus your end result will benefit creatively.

 Simple ‘Shooting’ type storyboards for short films

-This basic type of storyboarding indicates where key shot elements should be positioned.
-Just the major pieces are important and don’t need to be fancy.
+This type of storyboarding indicate where key shot elements should be positioned.
+Just the major pieces are important and they don’t need to be fancy.
 In this type of storyboard, the need is to communicate your idea by breaking it down into simple shots of changing action.

 Simple shooting-type boards can also be used for broadcast and live action reenactment segments for documentary projects.

 1. How close are the characters in the shot to each other?

 2. How close is the camera to the subjects and background.